Elvis Presley Book Reviews

 Rating: 5/5

 -DISCLAIMER (AS ALWAYS): The point of someone writing a memoir is to share their side of the story.
 And everyone is entitled to their side of the story and their truth.
 When I rate a memoir, I am rating the structure in which it is written and the layout of the book.
-To add on to that, my rating is based on the words and sentences themselves and the use of the English language, or whichever language the novel is written in.
-In autobiographies, the only statements that can really be rated are the ones that can be proven true or false, not someone's personal outlook.
+To add on to that, my rating is based on the words and sentences themselves and the overall use of the English language.
+In autobiographies, the only statements that can really be rated are the ones that can be proven true or false—not someone's personal outlook.

 -This is the first book written largely about Elvis I ever read, and I am glad I started my Elvis book journey here.